 Why this decline is happening

 The main reason is likely that recent generations are forced to learn more and more technical (“STEM”) skills than ever before, leaving less time for classic teachings.
 If you look at any of the job search websites today, over 90 percent of the jobs that are available require highly technical knowledge.
 Even the average marketing job is now digital marketing.
-Teaching technical skills is important, but in the process, let’s not lose our humanity.
+Teaching technical skills is important, but in the process, let’s not lose our humanity, or the soul of our future generations.

 The Consequence is Failure in Leadership